 Some women come to Growing Generations with one simple need: a viable egg.
 Many women are capable of getting pregnant and sustaining a healthy pregnancy, but lack the availability of a viable egg to do this on her own.
-In these cases the woman may consider using a donor egg or exploring new treatments, such as the AUGMENT treatment offered by GG Panama.

 In the instance of egg donation, the intended mother would seek an egg donor and then implant the embryo, created from the donated ovum and the sperm of her partner or a sperm donor, into her own uterus.
 The result would be that the intended mother carries her child herself, although she and the child will share not a genetic link.
 Continue reading →

 The term “mosaic” is assigned to an embryo that is found to have both normal and abnormal cells during PGS testing at the 5 day blastocyst stage.
 In this form of testing, doctors are able to look for and detect, with a high amount of accuracy, the presence or absence of certain genes that may lead to developmental concerns later in pregnancy.
 For example, tests are often able to detect the presence of an additional copy of chromosome 21, a condition that leads to Downs Syndrome.

 In IVF, these tests are generally performed in an effort to transfer only the best quality embryos into an awaiting uterus.
 With the high costs of IVF treatments and the fact that donor egg cycles often result in more viable embryos than needed, many couples choose to test for abnormalities and then discard any embryos that suggest less-than-optimal chances for implantation.
 Continue reading →